NickHardeman/ofxFBX/README.md

 To switch back to release, run same script without `debug`

 The FBX SDK does not ship with xml2 or zlib anymore.
+They can be installed using the following commands.

 To install zlib: `sudo apt install zlib1g`